denten-books/plain-text/5-screen.md

 will argue, initially appears to be an intrinsic property of the medium.
 Under closer examination, it rather turns out to be a political construct that lays claims on the body, structuring the physical affordances of communication.
-The change of *medium* from paper to pixel entails a series of corresponding changes in the *mode* of perception.
+The change of the *medium* from paper to pixel entails a series of corresponding changes in the *mode* of perception.
 The projection "attunes" the viewer to the message.
 By attunement I mean something analogous to what Marcel Mauss called the "techniques of the body" [@mauss_techniques_2006, 78], the way in